rahulragunathan/MIDS_W209/README.md

 ## The Team

-This project was the final project for W209: Data Visualization and Communication, as part of UC Berkeley's Masters of Information in Data Science (MIDS) Program.
+This visualization was the final project for W209: Data Visualization and Communication, as part of UC Berkeley's Masters of Information in Data Science (MIDS) Program.

 * Natarajan Shankar
 * Steve Pelkey